SHEDOOMTC/Basic_Moco_1/README.md

 ## Molecular Visualizations Module

-From protein and ligand preparations, docking validation, pose reproduction, to interactions profilling, molecular visualization is central to molecular modeeling.
+From protein and ligand preparations, docking validation, pose reproduction, to interactions profilling, molecular visualization is central to molecular modelling.
 Popular visualization tools such **[ChimeraX](https://www.cgl.ucsf.edu/chimerax/)**, **¨[Pymol](https://www.pymol.org/)**, VMD and **[Discovery studio](https://www.3ds.com/products/biovia/discovery-studio)** have stood out over the years.
 Here we will demonstrate the use cases for ChimeraX, Pymol, and Discovery Studio while the user is encouraged to explore the use of VMD **[here](https://www.ks.uiuc.edu/Research/vmd/current/docs.html#tutorials)** Access the **[course video and practicals here](https://youtube.in)**

 The PDF copy of the module is **[here](https://github.com/SHEDOOMTC/Basic_Moco_1/blob/main/Modules/Molecular_Visualization/Molecular_and_Docking_Visualization.pdf)**